vtrlx/lgi/docs/gtk.md

 ## Gtk.TextTagTable

-It is possible to populate new instance of the tag table with tags during the construction, an array part of constructor argument table is expected to contain `Gtk.TextTag` instances which are then automatically added to the table.
+It is possible to populate new instance of the tag table with tags during the construction, the array part of the constructor argument table is expected to contain `Gtk.TextTag` instances which are then automatically added to the table.

-A new attribute `tag` is added, provides Lua table which can be indexed by string representing tag name and returns the appropriate tag (so it is essentially a wrapper around `Gtk.TextTagTable:lookup()` method).
+A new attribute `tag` is added which provides a Lua table which can be indexed by a string representing the tag name and returns the appropriate tag (so it is essentially a wrapper around the `Gtk.TextTagTable:lookup()` method).

-Following example demonstrates both capabilities:
+The following example demonstrates both capabilities:

     local tag_table = Gtk.TextTagTable {
        Gtk.TextTag { name = 'plain', color = 'blue' },